-That had a Tolerance down to the hefty March-April 1.3700-1.3670 area 5-month pullback lows congestion (including weekly MA-41) which have also been violated.
-The next interim support is 135.00 area, yet with the more major congestion not until the 1.3300 area.
+That had a Tolerance down to the hefty March-April 1.3700-1.3670 area 5-month pullback lows congestion (including weekly MA-41) which had also been recently violated.
+While the next interim support is 135.00 area with the more major congestion not until the 1.3300 area, the recovery back up to near 1.4000 prior to weakening once again leaves that nearby resistance.